lornebb/NullAnIon/README.md

 1. Select a service from the services dropdown in the nav bar:
     1. Arrive on desired form, ensure that layout is of suitable readablity with icons displayed for options for radio selectors.
+        1. Ensure that, should you not already be logged in, a warning box appears at the top of the form, with links to log in or sign up.
+This is not needed for this test, but ensure that it is there.
     2. Fill out forms.
     3. Ensure that each required field is filled.
         1. If required field is not filled in, ensure that form can not be submitted.